-This letter ruling is based on the assumption that IRA X either meets, has met, or will meet the requirements of Code section 408(a) at all times relevant thereto.
-It also assumes that transferee IRA set up to benefit Taxpayer B will also meet the requirements of Code section 408(a) at all times relevant thereto.
-Next, it assumes that the IRA to be set up and maintained in the name of Taxpayer B will also meet the requirements of Code section 408(a).
+This letter ruling is based on the assumption that IRA X and the transferee IRA set up in the name of Taxpayer A (Deceased) to benefit Taxpayer C either meet, have met, or will meet the requirements of Code section 408(a) at all times relevant thereto.
 Finally, it assumes that Trust T is valid under State law as asserted.